-However, an accounting principle is presumed to be material if it is described in a document filed with the SEC, even if the change does not materially affect the comparability of the financial statements.
+However, we understand the SEC staff has a view that an accounting principle is presumed to be material if it is described in a document filed with the SEC, even if the change does not materially affect the comparability of the financial statements.
 The registrant's reference to and description of a change in accounting principle creates a presumption that the information is material and therefore a preferability letter is required.

-Is a preferability letter required for an FPI not applying US GAAP?
+Question 6.2.50 Is a preferability letter required for an FPI not applying US GAAP?

 Interpretive response: It depends.
-Preferability letters are only required for Form 10-K and Form 10-Q. There is no SEC requirement for a preferability letter in connection with an FPI changing an accounting principle because an FPI does not file with the SEC using these forms.
-[Reg S-K Item 601(a)]
+Preferability letters are only required for Form 10-K and Form 10-Q. There is no SEC requirement for a preferability letter in connection with an FPI changing an accounting principle, presuming the FPI has not elected to use these domestic registrant forms.
+[S-K Item 601(a)]